Dense graph limits under respondent-driven sampling

-Note that, since~$\kappa\leq 1$, ~$\abs{T_t}$ can be dominated by a unitype branching process where each particle has standard exponential lifetime and produces offspring at rate~$\lambda$.
-Therefore, for fixed~$t$,~$\abs{T_t}$ is uniformly integrable in the type of the starting particle.
-Moreover, the usual `$x\log x$' condition follows easily from the fact that the dominating branching process has finite variance.
-Applying \cite[Theorem~2]{Jagers1996} it follows that, for almost all~$x$ and for~$A\subset [0,1]$, \ben{ e^{-\alpha^* t}\, T_t(A) \to \frac{\pi(A)}{\alpha^*\beta} W } $\IP\!_x$-almost surely for some non-negative random variable~$W$ that satisfies~$\IE_x W = h(x)$, and for some~$\beta$ (which is explicit, but not of interest here).
-Note that clearly~$\{W>0\}\subset\{\abs{T_t}\toinf\}$, but it is not immediate that the two sets are equal.
-In order to make statements about~\eq{16} with~$e^{-\alpha^* t}$ replaced by~$1/\abs{T_t}$, we need that \ben{ \inf_x \IP\!_x[W>0] > 0, } which guarantees that~$\{W>0\}=\{\abs{T_t}\toinf\}$ by \cite[Lemma~1]{Jagers1996}.
+Note that, since $\kappa\leq1$, $\vert T_t\vert $ can be dominated by a unitype branching process where each particle has standard exponential lifetime and produces offspring at rate $\lambda$.
+Therefore, for fixed $t$, $\vert T_t\vert $ is uniformly integrable in the type of the starting particle.
+Moreover, the usual ``$x\log x$'' condition follows easily from the fact that the dominating branching process has finite variance.
+Applying \cite{Jagers1996}, Theorem~2, it follows that, for almost all $x$ and for $A\subset[0,1]$,